 Location: Italy | Date of construction: 70 to 80 A.D.

 The Colosseum (aka Flavian Amphitheatre) is as iconic as Rome itself.
-Commissioned by Emperor Vespasian around 70 A.D. and completed by his successor Titus in 80 A.D., this amphitheatre is an architectural marvel.
-Built out of brick-faced concrete, tuff and travertine limestone, it could hold between 50,000 to 80,000 spectators.
+This amphitheatre is an architectural marvel commissioned by Emperor Vespasian around 70 A.D. and completed by his successor Titus in 80 A.D.
+Built out of brick-faced concrete, tuff and travertine limestone, the Colosseum could hold between 50,000 to 80,000 spectators.

 The Romans gathered here to watch public spectacles, mock sea battles and gladiators who battled each other and the wild beasts brought in for that purpose.
 Its ingenious design included a retractable awning that could shelter audiences from the elements and the hypogeum (the underground) that we see today.
-It was an elaborate network of tunnels and cages beneath the arena that allowed men and beasts to be brought onto the stage for entertainment.
+An elaborate network of tunnels and cages beneath the arena allowed men and beasts to be brought onto the stage for entertainment.

 Today’s Colosseum is a shadow of its former glory, damaged by earthquakes, fires, and looting over time.
 While it’s important to praise its architectural design, it’s also worth noting that thousands of people and animals were slaughtered here for entertainment.
 Today, you might see crosses at the Colosseum.
 That’s because, in 1749, Pope Benedict XIV consecrated the building as a sacred site to commemorate the many Christians that were killed here.